mlfmonde/cluster_cli/README.md

 Features are:

 * List consul health checks per nodes and service
-* deploy or switch services
+* Deploy or switch services
-* migrate anybox/buttervolume docker volumes from one service to an other
+* Migrate anybox/buttervolume docker volumes from one service to an other
-* clear a node by moving all services running on it
+* Clear a node by moving all services running on it
+* Inspect a node to display all master services of that node
 * Run anywhere you can contact your consul API

 ## Commands